 • IGT Toscana: Encompasses Super Tuscans and single-vineyard expressions, often blending Sangiovese with international varietals.
 Elevation, soil diversity, and modern techniques yield some of the region’s most sought-after investment-grade wines.

-Emilia-Romagna: Wines here tend to be lighter, with higher acidity and lower alcohol, making them more accessible in youth.
-Though less collectible, top-tier examples from Romagna Sangiovese DOC can age well for 8–10 years.
+Emilia-Romagna tends to produce lighter expressions, with higher acidity and lower alcohol, making them more approachable in youth.
+These wines are less collectible as a rule, though top-tier examples from the Romagna Sangiovese DOC can age well for 8 to 10 years.

-Umbria: Montefalco and Torgiano offer high-altitude sites that produce structured, mineral-driven Sangiovese, often blended with indigenous grapes.
-Increasing critical acclaim has put this region on the radar of collectors seeking untapped potential.
+Umbria, through appellations like Montefalco and Torgiano, offers high-altitude sites producing structured, mineral-driven Sangiovese, often blended with indigenous grapes.
+Increasing critical attention has put this region firmly on the radar of collectors looking for untapped potential before prices catch up.

-Napa Valley (California): Planted in cooler subregions like Carneros and Atlas Peak, Sangiovese here delivers ripe fruit, softer tannins, and a modern, oak-influenced style.
-Wines from Antinori’s Antica estate and Palmaz Vineyards are notable.
+In Napa Valley, cooler subregions like Carneros and Atlas Peak produce Sangiovese with ripe fruit, softer tannins, and a modern, oak-influenced style.
+Wines from Antinori’s Antica estate and Palmaz Vineyards are worth knowing by name.

 Terroir Influence on Investment Value